How You Can Get Involved

 Reach Out to Future Students

-Outreach may include sending emails, notes, texts, or calling prospective students to introduce yourself as an alumnae/alumni of Columbia College.
+Outreach may include sending emails, notes, texts, or calling prospective students to introduce yourself as an alumnus of Columbia College.
 You can share your Columbia College experience and encourage them to apply, visit, or enroll.

 Host or Attend Regional Events (In-person or virtually)